 If the fan filter (ASR903-FAN-F) is installed with the wrong orientation inside the fan tray (ASR903-FAN-E), then the filter needs to be reinserted correctly per the procedure detailed in the Workaround/Solution section.

-It was noticed that if the fan filter is installed with wrong orientation (as described in the How to Identify Affected Hardware section), the fan filter can shear the insulation on the hot wire (red wire) and expose the conductor when it is pulled out.
+It was noticed that if the fan filter is installed with wrong orientation (as described in the How to Identify Affected Products section), the fan filter can shear the insulation on the hot wire (red wire) and expose the conductor when it is pulled out.
 This is caused by the straight part of the metal sheet on the filter that faces the wire, when the filter is installed in the wrong direction.

 When the filter is reinserted, there is a chance that the exposed wire in the fan tray might short when it comes in contact with the metal frame of the filter.
 This will shut down the fan tray, but it will not cause a safety hazard.